yk-liu/yk-liu.github.io/_posts/2019-04-18-Fortran-Gram-Schmidt-Process-Pitfall/2019-04-18-Fortran-Gram-Schmidt-Process-Pitfall.md

 A=\begin{pmatrix}4 & -2\\3 & 1\end{pmatrix}.
 $$

-I wouldn't say that my version of G-S is industrial grade, but this is surely a lesson: **actual programs' behavior is much more complicated and a pure "theoretical" way of doing it might not work.
+I wouldn't say that my version of G-S is industrial grade, but this is surely a lesson: **actual programs' behaviors are much more complicated and a pure "theoretical" way of doing it might not work.
 Do not ever forget the error even if someone might have done the dirty work for you.**